South Africa – Early Childhood Development & Infant Care

 • Join weekend nature camps where children explore and learn about conservation.

-• Receive a free three-day Johannesburg orientation, including cultural experiences and local markets.
+• Enjoy a three-day Johannesburg orientation, including cultural experiences and local markets.

-• Enjoy the unique setting of a wildlife reserve, with opportunities to see South Africa’s incredible biodiversity.
+• Experience the unique setting of an African wildlife reserve, with opportunities to see South Africa’s incredible biodiversity.

-Tuesday-Friday: Mornings focus on daycare center activities, assisting children with movement skills, play, and classroom preparation.
-Afternoons include supporting the Baby Safe House by feeding, changing, and playing with infants, as well as community projects.
+Monday – Friday: Engage in meaningful volunteer work, with mornings primarily spent at daycare centers assisting children with movement skills, play, and classroom prep.
+In the afternoons, support the Baby Safe House by feeding, changing, and interacting with infants, alongside participating in community and farm-based projects.

 Location icon Location of the Project: Big Five Game Reserve, near Johannesburg, South Africa